xinyangl5722/sep11-freedom-project/prep/presentation.md

 # Presentation Plan

 ## Hook
 * Who creates characters?
-Who creates stories and their own universes.
-(Interactive hook) I turn my characters and their setting into life digitally.
+Who creates stories and their own universes?
+(THAT IS WHAT I'M ASKING THE AUDIENCE AND I KNOW THAT LIKE 10% OF THEM WOULD RAISE THEIR HAND) (Interactive hook) I turn my characters and their setting into life digitally.
+* I have 10 universes and I used one of them for this project

 ## Product
 * Include link for game